Sizing Heat Transfer Stations in District Heating

 For a peak output of 500 kW, a bridging time of 30 minutes and a usable spread of 30 K, a storage volume of about 7200 litres results.

 The heat transfer station is a central element of every district heating network and deserves particular care in its design.
-The choice between storage-based and instantaneous DHW preparation significantly influences the connection load and thus the entire network dimensioning.
-Diversity factors reduce the required network output considerably compared to the sum of the individual connections and should be applied realistically during planning.
-In VICUS Districts, transfer stations can be represented in the network model directly with their performance data and their influence on the overall hydraulics can be simulated.
-Low approach temperatures and return temperatures are key factors for an efficient network — but they must be weighed against the investment costs for larger heat exchangers.
+Whether DHW preparation is storage-based or instantaneous strongly shapes the connection load and thus the whole network dimensioning.
+Diversity factors cut the required network output well below the sum of the individual connections and should be applied realistically during planning.
+In VICUS Districts, transfer stations can be entered in the network model with their performance data, and their influence on the overall hydraulics simulated.
+Low approach and return temperatures make for an efficient network, though they have to be weighed against the investment cost of larger heat exchangers.

 Further reading: Heating Curves — temperature control at the building side of the transfer station, Network Temperatures in District Heating Networks — supply temperatures that determine transfer station design, Pressure Loss Calculation in District Heating Networks — hydraulic design including station pressure losses, Prosumers in District Heating Networks — bidirectional transfer stations for feed-in and consumption.